manoa-bird-watch/manoa-bird-watch.github.io/README.md

 For all users, signed in or not, the "All Sightings" navbar option will take them to the All Sightings page, that displays all bird sightings that have been reported, from all signed in users.
 <img width="600px" style="border-radius: 10%;" class="rounded float-start pe-4" src="Images/M2allsightings.png">

+New functionality that was added in M3 includes the ability of users to report the location of the bird they sighted on the report sightings page, which is vital to the user experience as seeing where others have reported seeing different bird species allows other bird watchers to expand the locations they may see birds in Manoa as well.
+There is also the ability for users to edit or delete their own reports, and the implementation of an admin role user that can edit or delete any user's reports.
+Coming soon is the ability to comment on other user's sightings!

 ## Community Feedback

 We have received testing and feedback from other UH students and JABSOM employees.
 Feedback was initially focused on errors they encountered.
 The major issue that was encountered was the report sighting page not working, with nothing happening upon clicking "submit."
 The visuals and overall concept were well received.